 The due date for the 2nd-year paper is typically in the 1st week of May, i.e., about one week before the Ph.D. exam.
-Besides giving one copy of the paper to their advisor, students are also expected to provide the graduate chair and coordinator with an electronic copy of their 2nd year paper (file name: [pennkey]-[year]-2nd-year-paper.pdf; e.g., Hans-Peter Kohler's would be hpkohler-2020-2nd-year-paper.pdf).
+Besides giving one copy of the paper to their advisor, students are also expected to provide the graduate chair and coordinator with an electronic copy of their 2nd year paper.